IsaacScript/isaacscript/docs/updating-isaacscript.md

 IsaacScript is occasionally updated with new TypeScript definitions, new helper functions, new linting rules, and so on.
 However, these new updates are not automatically pushed to your mod.

 In a TypeScript project, you can see your project dependencies and their current versions by looking at the `package.json` file.
 More information can be found in the [package.json documentation](directory-structure.md#packagejson).
+You can upgrade the dependencies in your IsaacScript mod in the same way that you would upgrade the dependencies for any other TypeScript program.

 A helper script called `update.sh` is included in IsaacScript projects to help you update your dependencies.
 You can run it in a Git Bash shell like this: